About the APR

-- The final self-study will be sent to the review team approximately three weeks to the unit site visit.
+- The final self-study will be sent to the review team approximately five weeks prior to the unit site visit.

 - Following the site visit, the review team has six weeks to draft their report.

 - The final step will be for the unit, Dean's Office, and Office of the Provost to collaborate in the drafting and approval of the Unit Response and Initial Action Plan.
 This document is sent to the Office of the Provost for final approval.